DAY 01: Airport / Negambo

 Do a jeep safari in Minneriya National park.
 The park covers an area of 8,889 hectares giving a home to 160 species of birds about 25 species of reptiles, 26 fish species, 09 amphibians, and more than 78 butterfly species.
-A park is an ideal place for elephant and leopard watching.
+A park is an ideal place for elephant and leopard watching

 Visit Polonnaruwa the second capital of Sri Lanka from 1017 A.D to 1235 A.D.
 Polonnaruwa is also a UNESCO world heritage city.
 You will be able to see the ruins of Royal Palace king Parakramabahu, Audience Hall, the statue of King Parakramabahu, Watadage, the Galpotha, Parakrama Samudraya (Sea of Parakrama) which was built by King Parakramabahu I, covers an area of 5940 acres and the elegant Lotus pond was built in the 12th century.
-There is also the famous monument of worship such as the Gal Viharaya which has 4 magnificent carved Buddha statues, Kiri Vehera (the remains of a former Temple of the Tooth Relic) and Shiva Temple.
+There is also a famous monument of worship such as the Gal Viharaya which has 4 magnificent carved Buddha statues, Kiri Vehera (the remains of a former Temple of the Tooth Relic) and Shiva Temple.

-This culinary tour is an ideal way by which the discerning traveler can immerse himself or herself in the history and the ethos of Sri Lanka, its people and their customs and of course most importantly their food.
+This culinary tour is an ideal way by which the discerning traveller can immerse himself or herself in the history and the ethos of Sri Lanka, its people and their customs and of course most importantly their food.
 You can learn about Sri Lankan spices and various Sri Lankan cookery methods.

 Sri Lanka is world-renowned for its precious & semi-precious Gems.
 Especially the Sri Lankan Blue Sapphire.
 It is very unique & owns a huge reputation in the world.
 Clients could visit a Gemological Museum, a gem cutting factory & also can witness a documentary on Gem mining & the process.
 Later you can shop for Gems, Jewelry & Other ornaments.
 Don’t forget to collect your authenticity certificate for gems.